The Day of the Show - Host Perspective

 To ensure that the artist is fully compensated for any cash ticket sales made at the door, the host can ‘buy back’ tickets in the Side Door ticketing system using a credit card or mobile pay at the end of the show through the door sales ticket link.

-Read more about managing the door here: How do I run door sales?
+Read more about managing the door here: Managing Ticket Sales and Audience Manager

 Welcome Speech Before Performance